SakibMris/Unicorn-Healthcare/README.md

 * Implementation of export button in admin module to export all details to an excel sheet.

 **Prerequisites**
-⦿Any Editor (Preferably VS Code or Sublime Text)
+* Any Editor (Preferably VS Code or Sublime Text)
-⦿Any web browser with latest version
+* Any web browser with latest version

 **Languages and Technologies used**
-⦿HTML5/CSS3
+* HTML5/CSS3
-⦿JavaScript (to create dynamically updating content) ⦿Bootstrap (An HTML, CSS, and JS library)
+* JavaScript (to create dynamically updating content)
+* Bootstrap (An HTML, CSS, and JS library)
-⦿React.js
+* React.js
-⦿Firebase (For hosting and use authentication)
+* Firebase (For hosting and use authentication)